 Peak C resides in Eagles Nest Wilderness of the White River National Forest, and is subject to the regulations of that area including no motorized or mechanized travel, leash regulations for dogs, and restrictions on camping locations, group size, feed for pack animals, and storage of materials.
 Read more about the requirements at the US Forest Service home page here

 The southwest side is in the Eagle Ranger District, with offices on US 24 just south of the Minturn exit (970) 827-5715.
 The northeast side is part of the Dillon Ranger District, with offices in Silverthorne just north of the outlet malls on the east side of Colorado 9 (970) 468-5400.

-Wildlife: Piney River often has moose, I have seen them twice along the river, and almost walked into a third one in the dark from less than 10' away right by the ranch.
+: Piney River often has moose, I have seen them four times in my trips up that trail!
+Twice along the river, and almost walked into a third one in the dark from less than 10' away right by the ranch.
 We were lucky it wasn't as spooked by us as we were by it, maybe it saw our headlamps coming.
-Frequently turn your gaze to the river valley while along the approach and you may be lucky enough to catch a glimpse!
+The fourth encounter was one standing in the trail and in no hurry to move, we ended up bushwhacking around him trying to stay out of his sight.
+Frequently turn your gaze to the river valley while along the approach and you may be lucky enough to catch a glimpse, but be careful not to spook one!
 Also watch for elk and deer on the Red Sandstone Road, I have almost hit one in the dark before.

 Avalanche Forecast Link